Nolan Arenado Player Props: Cardinals vs. Tigers

 Nolan Arenado At The Plate

-- Arenado is batting .242 with four doubles, two home runs and 11 walks.
+- Arenado is hitting .241 with four doubles, three home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.